Balamuthia mandrillaris: Treatment

-Infection may be survivable if treated early.
+Infection seems to be survivable if treated early.
 Two individuals, a 5-year-old girl and a 64-year-old man, developed GAE.
 After diagnosis, they were treated with flucytosine, pentamidine, fluconazole, sulfadiazine, a macrolide antibiotic and trifluoperazine.
 Both patients recovered.
 In 2018, an unsuccessful attempt at treatment of a Balamuthia infection after nasal lavage with untreated tap water was reported.

 Nitroxoline has shown interesting properties in vitro and might be a possible treatment for this infection.

-A man treated with nitroxoline at UCSF Medical Center in 2021, following a seizure that was identified to have resulted from Balamuthia mandrillaris granulomatous amebic encephalitis, survived and recovered from the disease, indicating that nitroxoline might be a promising medication.
+A man treated with nitroxoline at UCSF Medical Center in 2021, following a seizure that was identified to have resulted from CNS invasive Balamuthia infection, survived and recovered from the disease, indicating that nitroxoline might be a promising medication.
+An opinion article published in the Washington Post in 2025 mentions a pediatric patient who survived and recovered from the infection after being administered nitroxoline.

 Organ transplantation

 According to a report published in Morbidity and Mortality Weekly Report in September 2010, two confirmed cases of Balamuthia transmission occurred through organ transplantation in December 2009 in Mississippi.
 Two kidney recipients, a 31-year-old woman and a 27-year-old man, suffered from post-transplant encephalitis due to Balamuthia.
 The woman died in February 2010 and the man survived with partial paralysis of his right arm.
 The CDC was notified by a physician on December 14, 2009, about possible transplant transmission in these two patients.
 Histopathologic testing of donor and recipient tissues confirmed the transmission.
 Two other patients who received heart and liver transplants from the same donor, but in different hospitals, were placed on preemptive therapy and remain unaffected.
 A second cluster of transplant-transmitted Balamuthia in Arizona was reported in the same weekly report.
 Four recipients were identified, two from Arizona (liver and kidney-pancreas), one from California (kidney), and another from Utah (heart).
 Recipients from Arizona—a 56-year-old male and a 24-year-old male—both succumbed to GAE within a span of 40 days from transplantation.
 The other two were placed on preemptive therapy after the first two were reported and remain unaffected.